-- Annual Equity Awards Upon the conclusion of each regular annual meeting of stockholders, each non-employee director who continues to serve as a member of the Board of Directors is granted a restricted stock unit ("RSU") award covering a number of shares of our Common Stock equal to \$225,000 divided by the closing price of a share of our Common Stock on the date of grant, rounded down to the nearest whole share.
-Each annual RSU award vests on the sooner of the next annual stockholder meeting or the one year anniversary of the date of grant, subject to the director's continuous service through such date. - Initial Equity Awards On the date of joining our Board of Directors, each new non-employee director is granted a one-time initial RSU award covering a number of shares of our Common Stock equal to \$125,000 divided by the closing price of a share of our Common Stock on the date of grant, rounded down to the nearest whole share.
+- Annual Equity Awards Upon the conclusion of each regular annual meeting of stockholders, each non-employee director who continues to serve as a member of the Board of Directors is automatically granted (i) a restricted stock unit ("RSU") award covering a number of shares of our Common Stock equal to \$225,000 divided by the closing price of a share of our Common Stock on the date of grant, rounded down to the nearest whole share and (ii) beginning in 2022, an option to purchase 10,000 shares of our Common Stock with a per-share exercise price equal to the closing price of a share of our Common Stock on the date of grant.
+Each annual RSU and option award vests on the sooner of the next annual stockholder meeting or the one year anniversary of the date of grant, subject to the director's continuous service through such date. - Initial Equity Awards On the date of joining our Board of Directors, each new non-employee director is automatically granted a one-time initial RSU award covering a number of shares of our Common Stock equal to \$125,000 divided by the closing price of a share of our Common Stock on the date of grant, rounded down to the nearest whole share.
 This initial RSU award vests in two equal annual installments over the director's first two years of service.
 In addition, the new non-employee director also receives the annual equity award described above (if joining on the date of our annual meeting of stockholders) or a pro-rated annual equity award (if joining on any other date) that vests on the sooner of the next annual stockholder meeting or the one-year anniversary of the date of grant.
 The size of each pro-rated annual equity award is based on the number of whole months remaining until the anniversary of the prior year's stockholders' meeting.

-All RSU awards granted to our non-employee directors pursuant to the grant program will vest in full if the Company is subject to a change in control or the director dies while in service and will be settled in shares of our Common Stock on the vesting date.
-RSU awards granted to our non-employee directors pursuant to the grant program will also vest in full if the director becomes disabled while in service.
+All RSU and nonstatutory stock option awards granted to our non-employee directors pursuant to the grant program will vest in full if the Company is subject to a change in control, or the director dies or becomes disabled while in service, and the RSU awards will be settled in shares of our Common Stock on the vesting date.
 Additionally, all RSU awards granted to our non-employee directors pursuant to the grant program carry dividend equivalent rights to be credited with an amount equal to all cash dividends paid on the underlying shares of our Common Stock while unvested, which are paid in cash upon vesting.

-2020 Director Compensation Table
+2021 Director Compensation Table

-The following table sets forth all of the compensation awarded to, earned by, or paid to each person who served as a director during 2020.
+The following table sets forth all of the compensation awarded to, earned by, or paid to each person who served as a director during 2021.

-Name Fees Earned or Paid in Cash (\$) (1) Stock Awards (\$) (2) Total (\$) George W. Bickerstaff, III (4) 101,712 224,996 326,708 Odysseas D. Kostas, M.D.
-(3) 87,717 224,996 312,713 Mark A. DiPaolo (3) 64,144 224,996 289,140 Jules Haimovitz (4) 97,785 224,996 322,781 Sarah J. Schlesinger 73,071 224,996 298,067
+Name Fees Earned or Paid in Cash (\$) (1) Stock Awards (\$) (2) Total (\$)

+George W. Bickerstaff, III 110,944 224,993 335,938

+Deborah L. Birx, M.D.
+52,903 377,285 430,187

+Odysseas D. Kostas, M.D.
+(3) 50,000 224,993 274,993

+Mark A. DiPaolo (3) 50,000 224,993 274,993

+Jules Haimovitz 87,500 224,993 312,493

+Sarah J. Schlesinger 74,389 224,993 299,382